What do employers mean by a well-rounded candidate? Recruiters at Enterprise Mobility let us know

 The term ‘well-rounded candidate’ is one you might see on plenty of careers websites but it’s difficult to unpack and really understand.
 We know the ‘mix’ that creates this elusive career-worthy creature includes academic ability, engagement in extracurricular activities and positions of responsibility – whether as part of a society, as a volunteer or through a role in a part-time job.
 But how can you become, and show recruiters that you are, a well-rounded candidate?

-We’ve interviewed three recruiters from Enterprise Rent-A-Car to find out.
+We’ve interviewed three recruiters from Enterprise Mobility to find out.
 First of all, we’d like to share some good news with you: while you will need a few strong examples to demonstrate your various skills and qualities, it turns out that showing you’re well rounded often comes down to how you approach and relay experiences rather than what those specific experiences are.
-In this article, we’ll use the insights of three talent acquisition specialists, whose jobs are to recruit the best candidates for Enterprise, to dig a bit deeper into what well rounded means.
+In this article, we’ll use the insights of three talent acquisition specialists, whose jobs are to recruit the best candidates for Enterprise Mobility, to dig a bit deeper into what well rounded means.
 These are:

 • Graeme Butler